-IBM z/OS provides such software technologies as Enterprise JavaTM Beans, eXtensible Markup Language (XML), HyperText Markup Language (HTML), Unicode and distributed Internet Protocol (IP) networking. z/OS UNIX System Services allows customers to develop and run UNIX programs on z/OS and exploit the reliability and scalability of the System z processors. z/OS also incorporates cryptographic services, distributed print services, workload management, storage management, parallel sysplex availability, and automation capabilities.
+IBM z/OS provides such software technologies as Enterprise JavaTM Beans, eXtensible Markup Language (XML), HyperText Markup Language (HTML), Unicode and distributed Internet

+IBM Corporation Last update: 2014-08-28 Protocol (IP) networking. z/OS UNIX System Services allows customers to develop and run UNIX programs on z/OS and exploit the reliability and scalability of the System z processors. z/OS also incorporates cryptographic services, distributed print services, workload management, storage management, parallel sysplex availability, and automation capabilities.
 Not all of these functions have been analyzed in this evaluation; see section Software configuration for the software configuration of z/OS used in this evaluation.
 The security functions subject to this evaluation are described in chapter 8 of this document.